Create an Experience Builder app and add widgets

 1. On the Insert widget pane, under Map centric, drag the Business Analyst widget onto the canvas.

 The Business Analyst pane appears on the right, with Workflow mode selected by default.
-Workflow mode provides the app user with steps for choosing a location and running an infographic.
+This mode provides the app user with steps for choosing a location and running an infographic.
 However, you know the specific infographic you need and the specific locations (counties in your state) that you want to view, so you'll use Preset mode instead.

 2. In the Business Analyst pane, under Mode, click Preset.